 Impact on Player Expectations

-The freedom and non-linear gameplay inherent in sandbox games, often found in their open-world counterparts, have significantly influenced player expectations across the gaming industry.
+The freedom and non-linear gameplay in sandbox games, often seen in open-world titles, have shaped player expectations industry-wide.

-Gamers have grown accustomed to having agency within virtual worlds, making choices that impact the narrative, and exploring expansive environments at their own pace.
+Gamers expect agency in virtual worlds, making choices that shape the narrative and exploring at their own pace.

-Consequently, this has led to a demand for greater freedom and exploration in games across various genres, even those traditionally known for linear progression.
+This has increased demand for freedom and exploration in games, even in traditionally linear genres.

 Players now desire meaningful choices and opportunities for discovery, regardless of the game’s genre or setting.